Boštjan Marko Turk: Research

+examines the intellectual and spiritual dynamics of modern Western society.

+A French edition is expected soon.

 He also researched the role of French Freemasonry at the Versailles Peace Conference (1919) and in the formation of the Kingdom of Yugoslavia, identifying the first Yugoslavia as a significant Masonic project.

 Most of Turk's monographs are extensive, exceeding 350 pages and some reaching nearly 800, with a word count ranging from 1 to 1.6 million characters (including spaces).

-Boštjan Marko Turk contributes to Slovenian and Croatian newspapers and writes for a prominent website of the Polish Solidarity Trade Union.
+Bostjan Marko Turk contributes to Slovenian and Croatian newspapers and has written for international publications in several European languages.
+He writes for a prominent website of the Polish Solidarity Trade Union.